1-800-741-7956 North America . 0808-234-1714 United Kingdom . 1-416-588-5000 Worldwide . 1-647-945-8807 Fax

 Costa Rica is an oasis of natural wonders - volcanoes, rainforests, white sand beaches, coral reefs and wildlife - all within a world-renowned system of national parks that protects more species of mammals and birds than the continental U.S.A. and Canada combined.

-At Arenal Volcano, walk on the famous Arenal Hanging Bridges, visit La Fortuna Waterfall and enjoy the nearby Eco-Termales Hot Springs for a satisfying soak in the thermal pools.
+At Arenal Volcano, walk on the famous Arenal Hanging Bridges and enjoy the nearby hot springs for a satisfying soak in the thermal pools.
 The highlight for many is the boat journey through the extensive, wildlife-rich canal system of Tortuguero National Park.
 For active nature lovers seeking pristine rainforest, exotic wildlife, active volcanoes and superb birding, Costa Rica is the perfect adventure destination.

 Detailed Itinerary